-Diplomates must notify the Board Office immediately if arrival to the test center will be delayed and the Board Office will contact Prometric.
-Diplomates who are more than 30 minutes late may not be admitted to the examination.
+Notify the Board Office immediately if arrival to the test center will be delayed and the Board Office will contact Pearson.
+Those who are more than 30 minutes late may not be admitted to the examination.

-Diplomates are not permitted to bring any notes, textbooks, clipboards, pocketbooks, electronic devices or other reference materials into the test center.
+You are not permitted to bring any notes, textbooks, clipboards, pocketbooks, electronic devices or other reference materials into the test center.
 Cell phones must be turned off and stored in your car or locker.
 Scratch paper is not permitted.
 Copying, by any means, of all or any part of such examination items or the unauthorized use in any way whatsoever of said examination items is strictly prohibited.